This page was last revised for version 5.1.0.

 Live Monitoring Toggle

 Enables or disables real-time plausibility checking during interactive tracing.
-When enabled, the assistant monitors into fork initiation, segment completion, path finalization, and node editing events, running all enabled live checks automatically.
+When enabled, the assistant hooks into fork initiation, segment completion, path finalization, and node editing events, running all enabled live checks automatically.

 Run Full Scan